TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.07.md

 for the first violation, $150.00 for the second violation, and $200.00 for each subsequent violation in any fiscal year.
-The violation of any provision of Section 7.7.3 of this Article 7.7 shall be noted with a warning for the first violation, and subject to a fine of $50.00 for the second violation and $100.00 for each subsequent violation in any fiscal year.
+The violation of any provision of Section 7.7.3 of this Article 7.7 shall be noted with a fine of $50.00 for the first violation, and $100.00 for each subsequent violation in any fiscal year.
 The violation of any provision of Section 7.7.4 of this Article 7.7 shall be subject to a fine of $250.00.